14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 You can manage up to three accounts on Hootsuite for free and four on Buffer.
 Both marketing tools can help you shorten and add links to posts, schedule ideal engagement times, and provide analytics on your posting activity.

-Our team started using Trello this year, and there have been killer reviews.
+Our team started using Trello this year, and the reviews have been killer.
 Trello is a visual way to organize and manage projects—it’s a platform that everyone can access to see the status of a certain initiative, assign themselves to a task, and track their progress.
-It has over 4.6 million users with one million monthly active users, so you know it works.
+It has over 4.6 million users, including 1 million monthly active users, so you know it works.

 And they have (drumroll) mobile apps on iOS and Android!
-You can get notifications on your phone or tablet with updates or reminders and continue to manage projects when you’re not in front of your computer.
+You can get notifications on your phone or tablet with updates and reminders, and continue managing projects when you’re not in front of your computer.

 Our team is a huge fan of Slack.
-It was recently revealed that Slack stands for “Searchable Log of All Conversation and Knowledge,” it is the jack-of-all-trades for office communication.
-You can easily share files, pdfs, images, spreadsheets, and YouTube videos with your co-workers through direct messages, private channels, or open channels.
-As the name suggests, all of it is accessible through a search—and you can connect all of your important tools, apps, and platforms to Slack to receive notifications directly within it.
+It was recently revealed that Slack stands for “Searchable Log of All Conversation and Knowledge.”
+It is the jack-of-all-trades for office communication.
+You can easily share files, PDFs, images, spreadsheets, and YouTube videos.
+With your co-workers through direct messages, private channels, or open channels.
+As the name suggests, everything is accessible through a search.
+And you can connect all your important tools, apps, and platforms to Slack to receive notifications there.

 Conclusion